kajmaj87/dotbot-dotfiles/README.md

 Both updating and pulling is automated as far as possible to force me to keep dotfiles always up to date.

+Vim/Neovim will fetch all needed plugins each time you open them (this will only happen when there are some missing plugins)

 ## Notable contents

 - fasd (use z, v aliases to quickly change directories or edit files you already edited with vim)